ifaronti/Recipes-Api/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This is a project I built using react, react-router and CSS.
-This is a recipes app. you can search any recipes by entering any word from the recipes's full name and you'll see a list of recipes with searched word in it and if you your searched recipe is part of the database, it will also be in the returned page.
+This is a project I built using react, react-router, react-redux reduxjs/toolkit and CSS.
+This is a recipes app.
+You can search any recipes by entering any word from the recipes' full name and you'll get cards of recipes with searched word in it and if your searched recipe is part of the database, it will also be in the returned page.

 ### The challenge